netograph/netograph-api/README.md

 ## Domain queries

 When dealing with domains, the Netograph API usually accepts domain queries rather than specific domains.
-This means that a query for *rt.com* will also return results for *www.rt.com*, *social.rt.com* and so forth.
-You can restict a query strictly to a specified domain by prefixing it with "$".
+This means that a query for `rt.com` will also return results for `www.rt.com`, `social.rt.com` and so forth.
+You can restrict a query strictly to a specified domain by prefixing it with "$".
 So, a query for "$rt.com" will match no subdomains.